 They'll ask you questions about your drinking habits, like how much you drink, how often, whether it’s affected your relationships or work, and if you’ve ever done risky things after you’ve had alcohol.
 They may have you fill out a questionnaire about your drinking habits.
 Questions about your symptoms, thoughts, feelings, and behaviors help check on your mental health.

 The health care professional may ask if they can speak with your family members or friends, too.
 (They won’t give out any information about you without your consent.)

 A physical exam can show signs that alcohol is affecting your health, such as a mild tremor, an enlarged, tender liver, changing blood pressure, or a fast heartbeat.

 No specific lab tests diagnose alcohol use disorder.
 But your doctor can test your blood to check how well your liver works, since heavy drinking can affect it.

-If you’re diagnosed with AUD, treatment can range from individual or group counseling to an outpatient alcohol program to an inpatient stay.
+If you’re diagnosed with AUD, treatment can range from individual or group counseling, to medications, to an outpatient alcohol program, to an inpatient stay.
 No matter how severe the problem may seem, treatment can make a difference.

 Don't wait.
 It’s best to find help as early as possible.